akun1993/Open-Log-Stream-Analysis/deps/jansson/doc/apiref.rst

    allows calling :func:`json_loadf()` on the same ``FILE`` object multiple times, if the input consists of consecutive JSON texts, possibly separated by whitespace.

-.. function:: json_t *json_loadfd(int input, size_t flags, json_error_t *error)

-   .. refcounting:: new

-   Decodes the JSON text in stream *input* and returns the array or object it contains, or *NULL* on error, in which case *error* is filled with information about the error. *flags* is described above.

-   This function will start reading the input from whatever position the input file descriptor was in, without attempting to seek first.
-   If an error occurs, the file position will be left indeterminate.
-   On success, the file position will be at EOF, unless ``JSON_DISABLE_EOF_CHECK`` flag was used.
-In this case, the file descriptor's position will be at the first character after the last ``]`` or ``}`` in the JSON input.
-This allows calling :func:`json_loadfd()` on the same file descriptor multiple times, if the input consists of consecutive JSON texts, possibly separated by whitespace.

-   It is important to note that this function can only succeed on stream file descriptors (such as SOCK_STREAM).
-Using this function on a non-stream file descriptor will result in undefined behavior.
-For non-stream file descriptors, see instead :func:`json_loadb()`.
-In addition, please note that this function cannot be used on non-blocking file descriptors (such as a non-blocking socket).
-Using this function on non-blocking file descriptors has a high risk of data loss because it does not support resuming.

-   This function requires POSIX and fails on all non-POSIX systems.

-   .. versionadded:: 2.10

 .. function:: json_t *json_load_file(const char *path, size_t flags, json_error_t *error)